Ultra-Slow-Roll Inflation on the Lattice I: Backreaction and Nonlinear Effects: Conclusions and outlook

-Looking forward, it would be interesting to extend the present work along different directions.
-Firstly, it will be important to derive the full non-Gaussian statistics for the curvature perturbation, including the nonlinear relation between $\zeta$ and $\delta \phi$ from our lattice simulations.
-Other groups attempted to study the effect of backreaction and nonlinearities in the USR scenarios employing full \textit{in}-\textit{in} computations or the stochastic inflation formalism (see e.g. \cite{Pattison:2017mbe, Biagetti:2018pjj, Ezquiaga:2019ftu, Ballesteros:2020sre, Pattison:2021oen, Biagetti:2021eep,Figueroa:2021zah,Raatikainen:2023bzk,Mizuguchi:2024kbl,Ballesteros:2024zdp,Animali:2024jiz,Jackson:2024aoo}), and it would be interesting to compare these techniques with lattice results.
+Looking forward, it would be interesting to extend the present work in different directions.
+First, it will be important to derive the full non-Gaussian statistics for the curvature perturbation, including the nonlinear relation between $\zeta$ and $\delta \phi$ from our lattice simulations.
+This would allow us to assess, for example, whether positive non-Gaussianities in $\zeta$ are obtained in all scenarios considered here, as suggested in~\cite{Firouzjahi:2023xke}.
+Other groups attempted to study the effect of backreaction and nonlinearities in the USR scenarios employing full \textit{in}-\textit{in} computations, $\delta N$, or the stochastic inflation formalism (see, e.g., \cite{Pattison:2017mbe, Biagetti:2018pjj, Ezquiaga:2019ftu, Ballesteros:2020sre, Pattison:2021oen, Cai:2022erk,Biagetti:2021eep,Figueroa:2021zah,Raatikainen:2023bzk,Li:2023zva,Mizuguchi:2024kbl,Ballesteros:2024zdp,Animali:2024jiz,Jackson:2024aoo}), and it would be interesting to compare these techniques with lattice results.
 Additionally, evaluating the four-point function of the field fluctuations $\delta \phi$ would provide key insights into the non-perturbative source of SIGW (complementing recent efforts in this direction \cite{Cai:2018dig,Unal:2018yaa,Yuan:2020iwf,Atal:2021jyo,Adshead:2021hnm,Abe:2022xur,Chang:2022nzu,Garcia-Saenz:2022tzu,Li:2023qua,Perna:2024ehx,Ruiz:2024weh}).
 These next steps will allow us to better quantify the importance of nonlinearities in the USR scenarios, paving the way for robust observational predictions for GW experiments, as well as constraints on the PBH abundance.

 \oldaddcontentsline [3]{}

 \twocolumngrid \oldaddcontentsline